Apply to Ivey from High School

 - Choose any academic program or module at Western for your first two years of university study.
 Please ensure you indicate your intention to apply for the Ivey AEO status on your OUAC application by clicking 'yes' on the radio button stating 'Ivey Advanced Entry Opportunity'.
 The Ivey AEO is a status rather than a program choice you make and requires you to complete a separate application (see below).

 - On Ivey’s website, you will create a Username and Password to begin or update your existing application (please do not use your high school email address).
-Please note: the AEO application is not live all year.
-You will be able to access and start an application in early fall until our deadline in early January.
+The Ivey AEO application will require both an essay component and KIRA video assessment.

 Achieving Ivey AEO status is a separate decision and notification process from your admission to Western.

 To progress to the Ivey HBA Program in third year, Ivey AEO students need to:

 - Enroll at Western or one of the Affiliated University Colleges for Years 1 and 2 with a full course load (5.0 credits) during each regular academic year (September – April);

 - Achieve an overall two-year average of at least 80.0% in 10.0 full university credits (5.0 in each year; excluding pass/fail courses, pre-university (0001-0999) introductory courses) in any faculty, in any program.
 The required two-year average for AEO students registered in the Faculty of Engineering is 78.0%;